 3. High debt-to-income (DTI)

 Before approving you for a mortgage, lenders review your monthly income in relation to your monthly debt, or your debt-to-income (DTI).
-A good rule of thumb: your mortgage payment should not be more than 28 percent of your monthly gross income.
-Similarly, your DTI should not be more than 36 percent.
+A good rule of thumb: your mortgage payment should not be more than 28% of your monthly gross income.
+Similarly, your DTI should not be more than 36%.
 Percentages are slightly higher for FHA loans, as they’re an easier home loan to qualify for.

 Potential solution: With good credit and the ability to show on-time rent or mortgage payments, you may be able to convince the lender to reconsider.
 Even better, if you’ve received a raise or a promotion — something that shows more income from payroll — let your lender know.
 That alone will improve your DTI and your chances of receiving loan approval.

 According to Experian, the average FICO score in the U.S. was 703 in the second quarter of 2019.
 Yet many Americans have no idea where they stand in terms of credit score.
 If this sounds like your financial situation, it’s a likely reason why your mortgage loan was denied.
 So, if you’re continuously making late (or missing) payments on credit cards — especially cards with high balances — you’re making it worse.
 And, there’s nothing a lender can do about reversing a loan denial until you’re able to raise your credit score.